mailgun/documentation/source/user_manual.rst

 Reporting Dashboard
 ===================

-Within the validation menu, you can view your usage by day or hour for the validation API in a given time range.
-Mailgun will also include the type of API call that was made to help measure the impact of email address validation.
+Within the verification menu, you can view your usage by day or hour for the Validation API in a given time range.
+Mailgun will also include the type of API call that was made to help measure the impact of email address verification.

 Email Validation V4
 *******************

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

-Mailgun’s email validation service is a multi-point check of an email address to ensure it exists, is not a high-risk address, is not disposable and more.
+Mailgun’s email verification service is a multi-point check of an email address to ensure it exists, is not a high-risk address, is not disposable and more.
 Maintaining a list of valid and deliverable email addresses is important in order to reduce the ratio of bounced emails and prevent negative impacts to your reputation as a sender.

-Mailgun offers validations in three forms: performing a **single validation**, validating the email addresses of the members of a **mailing list**, and validating lists in **bulk** via CSV.
+Mailgun offers verifications in three forms: performing a **single verification**, validating the email addresses of the members of a **mailing list**, and validating lists in **bulk** via CSV.

-Mailgun’s revamp of our initial validation service now offers a definitive **result** of our validation check and a **risk** assessment of the given address.
+Mailgun’s revamp of our initial verification service now offers a definitive **result** of our verification check and a **risk** assessment of the given address.
 The **result** parameter will return one of four values, described in the table below.
-This is the definitive answer for whether or not a sender should use an address and replaces the **is_valid** parameter in v3 validations.
+This is the definitive answer for whether or not a sender should use an address and replaces the **is_valid** parameter in v3 verifications.

 .. list-table::